 Tie in climbers

 Tie in climbers to their support framework as new growth develops, and ensure you cover the space evenly.
-Most climbers respond to being tied in horizontally by flowering more profusely.
+Most climbers flower more profusely if you tie them in horizontally.

 As you retreat backwards out of the border, hoe the soil where you’ve trodden and compacted it, to loosen it again.
 Hoe off any weeds you may have missed, too.

 Mulch between plants while the soil is moist.
 This will lock in moisture, suppress weeds and improve the fertility of the soil, as well as visually set off your plants well for the season ahead.
 Watch our video on

 Be sure to keep any newly planted plants well watered.
 Watering during dry spells in summer can be a laborious task – now is the ideal time to set up a leaky-hose irrigation system through the border.

 - Geranium ‘Ann Folkard’ – a magenta cranesbill

 - Astrantia ‘Shaggy’ – white blooms light up a semi-shaded spot

 - Clematis ‘Warszawska Nike’ – drape it through a large shrub